FIX MARYLAND RAIL: TWO PILOT PROJECTS

 TWO PILOT PROJECTS

-Project 1) The state will purchase a clean energy electric train, along with buying and modernizing train tracks, crossings and intermodal infrastructure in one place, for transport of safe, non hazardous goods, and passengers.
-One possible urban location: the residential, rail yard and port communities of/near Curtis Bay, Baltimore into nearby counties.
+Project 1) The state will purchase clean energy electric trains, along with buying, electrifying and modernizing train tracks, crossings and intermodal infrastructure from CSX, in one place, for a pivot to the transport of safe, local, non hazardous goods, rail workers, and passengers.
+One possible location: the residential, rail yard and ports of/near Curtis Bay, Baltimore into nearby counties.
 Local stakeholder leadership, research teams, leading local lawmakers, and professional expertise combined can determine the most suitable plan.

 Baltimore City and Region Rail Map

-Also, build a long overdue rail bridge on the Southern Potomac River, at the Nice Bridge next to a pedestrian/bicycle bridge, taking inspiration from two such bridges planned for the Northern Potomac River from Virginia into D.C.
+Project 2) With the May 2022 announcement of federal support for The Southern Maryland Rapid Transit Project, the state will pursue this plan.
+I propose that the state purchase clean energy electric trains, and buy tracks and infrastructure from CSX for clean energy electrification and modernization there.
+The benefits of this change include safely moving non hazardous goods, rail workers and passengers as well.
+Also, build a connected rail bridge on the Southern Potomac River, at the Nice Bridge and a pedestrian/bicycle bridge, as per two such bridges planned for the Northern Potomac River from Virginia into D.C.
 Partner with the Virginia Passenger Rail Authority since they announced: a $20 million grant for the Long Bridge crossing the Potomac River into DC. where a pedestrian/bike bridge and a new rail bridge will be built.
 Local stakeholder leadership, leading local lawmakers, research teams, and professional expertise can determine the most suitable plan.

 DC, Virginia, Maryland Regional Rail Map